Choosing the right ecommerce platform can make or break your business.

 - While both offer a good mobile experience, our personal opinion is that Shopify themes are aesthetically better, and this can enhance the user experience.
 Saying that, this is a subjective point, so we’ve called this aspect a tie.

-Payment Gateway Options
+Comparison of Payment Gateway Options

-- Shopify offers works with over 100 payment providers, including major credit card companies like American Express and Visa, as well as payment processing systems like Stripe.
+- Shopify works with over 100 payment providers, including major credit card companies like American Express and Visa, as well as payment processing systems like Stripe.

 - Neto appears to offer around ten of the major gateways and while we’re sure gateways will continue to be added to their mix, for now, Shopify wins this one.